 Happily, sellers who are using FBA—or Seller-Fulfilled Prime—Amazon handles item replacement and customer support if an order is damaged or lost.
 Moreover, Amazon’s A-Z Guarantee Claim shields buyers who buy from 3rd-party merchants.

-Sadly, an avid shopper is more likely to write a negative feedback based on anger and frustration with his or her delivery.
+Sadly, an avid shopper is more likely to write negative feedback based on anger and frustration with his or her delivery.
 And a seller cannot choose which logistic provider he or she to use to ship the packages.
 So what should sellers do?

 Well, sellers have to be more active.

 As a seller, you should message each shopper once at least.
 You can reduce bad reviews if you follow up with your customers timely.
-And the best way to achieve this with the help of a good Buyer-Seller Messaging system that automates all your tasks.
+And the best way to achieve this is with the help of a good Buyer-Seller Messaging system that automates all your tasks.

 Just as a coin has two sides, this program also has its own set of benefits and drawbacks.